Get personalised quotes in minutes by providing a few details about you and the car you want to insure.

 Car insurers usually give you a better deal if you pay your insurance annually, rather than in monthly instalments.

-Paying more of any claim yourself - that is to say having a higher policy excess - can also cut the cost of your premiums.
+Increasing your excess, so you pay more of any claim yourself, can also cut the cost of your premiums.

-Take a look at what's included in your cover too - if there are any optional extras you can live without, or if your car isn't worth much you could even save money sometimes by moving from comprehensive cover to third-party only.
-But be very careful if you're thinking about this as it could leave you with no car and no way to pay for repairs or a new one.
+Take a look at what's included in your cover.
+If there are any optional extras you can live without, or if your car isn't worth much, you could potentially save money by moving from comprehensive cover to third-party only.
+But be very careful when considering this, as it could leave you with no car and no way to pay for repairs or a new one.

 If you compare car insurance quotes you’ll be able to find the best deal possible.
 But don’t cut corners to get cheap insurance.